Muhammad-Saran/Gripai_Algo/README.md

 ### Example Workflow
 1. Place `test_image.jpg` in the repository.
-2. Run `python test.py` and input `test_image.jpg` when prompted.
+2. Update the image path in either `pixel.py` or `diameter.py`, depending on your preferred solution.
+3. Run the corresponding script (`python pixel.py` or `python diameter.py`).
-3. Check the `processed_images` and root directories for the output files.
+4. Check the `processed_images` and root directories for the output files.

 ## Code Structure
 - `detect_hand_region()`: Identifies the hand region using MediaPipe landmarks.